-The focus of his current research thesis is based on co-analyzing the lived experiences of homeless people through collaborative research.
+The focus of his current research thesis is based on co-analysing the lived experiences of homeless people through collaborative research.
 He has collaborated with the NGO Emmaus Brighton on homeless issues and has produced some publications on the subject using art to challenge homelessness.
 Bruno de Oliveira who is a professional with a robust experience of working with voluntary, educational and community organisations such Emmaus Brighton (Homelessness NGO), Mosaic BME (Brighton), Free University Brighton, the Birkbeck University, the London South Bank University and the University of Brighton.
 Bruno has been a nominee University of Brighton Alumnus Award 2015 nominee / outstanding community involvement and nominee University of Brighton Excellence in Facilitating and Empowering Learning Award Scheme 2015 & 2016.

 ''Bruno was a student on the MA Community Psychology.
 Bruno’s work with Emmaus is an exemplar of the way that co-produced work between community organisations and university students can highlight and address key issues for marginalised groups in and around our city.
 Bruno was central in instigating and helping to coordinate a project which has been widely praised by a range of stakeholders and laid the foundations for a fruitful partnership between the university and key stakeholders seeking to work with homeless people in Brighton.
 As such, his performance on the course was outstanding.
-Bruno is now continuing and developing this piece of work on his PhD which I expect to be a very strong piece of work that has a significant part to play in conversations about homelessness in Brighton and beyond.'' - From a Principal Lecturer at the University of Brighton.
+Bruno is now continuing and developing this piece of work on his PhD which I expect to be a very strong piece of work that has a significant part to play in conversations about homelessness in Brighton and beyond.'' - From a Reader at the University of Brighton.

 Selected academic work:

-Conference paper: Dissensus and Conscientization: Setting the scene for a deeper understanding of Participatory Action Research as a mechanism of disruption.
+Dissensus and Conscientisation: Setting the scene for a deeper understanding of Participatory Action Research as a mechanism of disruption.
 Centre for Applied Philosophy, Politics and Ethics (CAPPE) 11th Annual Conference.